uga-libraries/hub-monitoring/README.md

 Preservation metadata files may be missing if they are not needed for a test or have fake data to give the needed variations for the test.

-Tests for format_list.py are preliminary and all use the same input test data.
+For quicker development the tests for format_list.py all use the same input test data.
 It is the common data variations, but is not explicitly testing for all possible variations.

 There are no automated tests for accession_completeness_report.py.